 Moving to China from the United Kingdom

-Many citizens of the UK have already moved to China for teaching, marketing, and sales jobs at very decent salary rates.
-If you are also moving to China from the United Kingdom soon, we offer an effective solution to transport suitcases and an affordable cost of moving house to China.
+Many UK citizens have immigrated to China for jobs in teaching, marketing, and sales at very decent salary rates.
+If you are also soon moving to China from the United Kingdom, we offer an effective solution to transport suitcases and an affordable cost for moving house to China.